Agenda and minutes

 · It was emphasised that the equality monitoring questionnaire was anonymous, and officers were working hard to promote an inclusive atmosphere and to ensure that employees’ felt comfortable in answering any personal questions for data monitoring purposes.

 · Members emphasised the values of Wiltshire Council and queried how these were promoted within the recruitment process.
-Officers explained that inclusion and diversity was briefly discussed as part of the interview process, and then upon appointment, the Council’s values were explored in more detail within a new starter’s induction.
+Officers explained that inclusion and diversity was discussed as part of the interview process, and then upon appointment, the Council’s values were explored in more detail within a new starter’s induction.

 · In response to a question, officers confirmed that they were in the process of identifying trends in respect of disciplinary and grievance cases, and that further information would be submitted to the next Committee meeting.